HiassofT/MyPicoDOS/README.txt

   because the initializer will use the DOS functions to create a file named PICODOS.SYS on the disk!

-  In the initializer you can choose if you want the builtin highspeed SIO code to be enabled or disabled by default (unless you are using the barebone version, of course)
+  In the initializer you can choose if and when you want to use the builtin highspeed SIO code (unless you are using the barebone version, of course).
+There are 3 possibilities:

+  * HighSpeed at boot: enable highspeed while booting MyPicoDos.
+    Use this setting if you mainly use floppies, SIO2PC, SIO2SD, ...

+    Pro: faster booting if you use an enhanced floppy drive or SIO2PC.
+    Con: booting might fail with non-SIO devices (like most harddrives) and on emulators (until emulators fix their POKEY emulation).
+         Press SELECT while booting to disable highspeed SIO in this case.

+  * HighSpeed auto: enable highspeed after MyPicoDos is booted.
+    Use this setting for ATR images easily usable both on SIO devices, harddrives and emulators.

+    Pro: MyPicoDos is bootable from all devices and on emulators.
+         Programs are still loaded in highspeed.
+    Con: Booting takes longer on enhanced floppies / SIO2PC...
+         Harddrive/emulator users have to disable highspeed SIO (by pressing 'H') in the menu.

+  * Highspeed off: highspeed SIO disabled, can be enabled in the menu.
+    Use this setting if you mainly use (PBI) harddrives or emulators.

+    Pro: Fully compatible with all devices and emulators.
+    Con: Floppy / SIO2PC users have to manually enable highspeed SIO each time they want to load a program in highspeed.

   The image "myinit.atr" contains also MyDOS, so just load it into AtariSIO/APE/SIO2PC/... or into your favourite